Hayes Presidential Library’s Obituary Index

-From about 50,000 cards in the old card catalog, the index has grown to almost 3,000,000 entries in 2013.
+From about 50,000 cards in the old card catalog, the index has grown to over 3,700,000 entries in 2019.
 It is unique to most obituary indexes that are available elsewhere in that it is cross-indexed by maiden names and previous married names when given in the obituary and is searchable by a variety of methods.
 It is indeed a powerful index to local names.

 The Library cannot guarantee every reference will be full of good information or even unique information.
 When our staff and volunteers indexed the obituaries they were told to include any reference to a person, thinking a genealogist would want everything they could find about their ancestor.
-Sometimes that means that an obit reference is just a one-liner saying the person died or a marriage notice.
+Sometimes that means that an obit reference is only one line saying the person died or a marriage notice.

 The original index was compiled by Hayes Library Staff and a small army of volunteers who have read the original newspapers, in hard copy or microfilm, and listed the deaths and then input them into the computer system.
 The time spent on this superb reference tool should not be measured in hours, but years.
 We have attempted to list all the volunteers who have worked on the project at Hayes over the 30 past years.
 See below for list.
 If you know of someone who helped and is not listed, please contact email@example.com